JimDesu/basis-lang/spec.md

 The "submodule of" relation: `App::Models::User` is a submodule of `App::Models`, which is a submodule of `App`.
 Submodule-of is determined by the `::`-qualified name's prefix relation.

 Cross-tree imports (modules in unrelated subtrees of the module hierarchy): both modules are equally specific if neither is a submodule of the other and neither contains T or C. The resolution is incomparable — a static error per H.5 step 4.

+## Appendix I. Acknowledged Footguns

+This appendix catalogs the sharp edges Basis deliberately leaves exposed.
+Each entry names the guarantee that *does* hold, the one that does *not*, and the discipline that closes the gap.
+The intent is to name the hazards plainly up front rather than let each be rediscovered painfully.
+Most are unpoliced by design: the analyses that would catch them — general aliasing, pointer lifetime — are ones Basis declined (§10.3, §10.14) in exchange for a simpler, signature-bounded reasoning model.

+**How to read an entry.** Each names what the language *does* guarantee, what it *does not*, and the discipline that closes the gap — the recurring shape is *the system guarantees X; it does not guarantee Y; you secure Y by Z.*

+### I.1 Aliasing and lifetime hazards (unpoliced by design)

+**A1 — Double discharge / double-free, and un-zeroed secret copies, through aliases.** The obligation system guarantees a duty fires once *per owner*; it makes no claim that it fires once *globally* once the value is aliased (§10.3).
+Closing a file through two copies of a handle, freeing through a dangling alias, or leaving a secret in an un-zeroed copy are genuine errors the language neither detects nor blesses. *Discipline:* keep a single owner; take deliberate secondary views with `<<-` — not `<-`, and not a copy — and ensure the owner outlives them; for secrets, do not leave aliased copies the scrub will miss.

+**A2 — Dangling view.** A `<<-` deliberately installs a view the discharge accounting ignores, so the owner may release the value while the view still points at it (§10.11).
+This latitude is the price of admitting non-owning views at all.
+The default call convention passes arguments as views — a parameter borrows rather than owning unless its position is marked consuming (`~`, §3.14) — so the owner stays up-stack of the view and necessarily outlives it: a view that stays within the call it was passed into cannot dangle.
+The exposure concentrates where a view is stored into something that can outlive its owner, paradigmatically a field of a longer-lived object; the region-escape ceiling (§7.21) rejects that store wherever the lifetimes are statically visible, leaving the data-dependent residue — a view placed through a pointer or into region storage of unproven extent — as an unpoliced dangling read, the programmer's responsibility.

+Under the **surviving-view move** (§10.11) a moved-from `<-` source is itself such a view: after a `<-`, the source survives as a non-owning view of the value, which dangles if read after the new owner has finalized it.
+It is no new kind of hazard — the same dangling-view discipline, now reachable through a moved-from name.

+*Discipline.* `<<-` is the "I accept responsibility for this lifetime" marker — reserve it for genuine views (a parent pointer, a `prev` link), and ensure the owner's lifetime encloses the view's.
+For a moved-from `<-` source, treat it as live only while its new owner is.

+**A3 — Dangling pointer (`^T`).** Pointer lifetime is not analyzed.
+A pointer may outlive the storage it references, and a copied pointer outliving a release dangles (§10.14, and Restriction B of §8.13, which forbids `^F` for exactly this reason) — a chosen C-like discipline, not an oversight. *Discipline:* prefer the lifetimes the system *does* track — obligated handles (`.resource`, `.promise`), objects under their lifetime ceiling (§5.11), region-backed buffers within their region (§7.21) — and treat raw `^T` escape as your responsibility.

+**A4 — Stale cleanup-block reference after a move.** `@` and `@!` blocks bind to the *slot*, not to the value (§3.13, §4.11); if the value is moved out of the frame — as a `.fail` payload, say — the block's reference names a slot that no longer holds what the block meant to clean up.
+Under the surviving-view move (§10.11) that slot holds a *view* on the success path, and is `uninit` only where the value was consumed, so the block names a live view rather than an empty slot — which is a hazard of a different shape, not an absence of one. *Discipline:* order operations so the slot still holds the value when the block fires, or register the cleanup at the destination frame.

+### I.2 Obligation hazards

+**B1 — Stranded duty: `<<-` into a consuming or finalizing position.** A `<<-` installs a view and leaves the duty with the source (§7.1).
+Consuming or finalizing through that view ends the value while its duty stays behind, stranded — and the system cannot flag it, because obligation-ness is not in the type but in the value's provenance (§10.2, §10.3). *Discipline:* to consume or finalize an owned value, move it with `<-` so the duty travels with it.
+A `<<-` into a consuming position is almost always a mistake.

+**B2 — Finalizing over a non-self-sufficient duty: a silent strand.** Finalization first fires a value's outstanding *self-sufficient* defaults as cleanup and then consumes (§10.5), so the duties it can discharge for you, it does.
+A duty whose default is **not** self-sufficient — one needing a supplier the auto-fire cannot provide — cannot be discharged that way, and finalizing the value over it strands the duty silently: the value is gone, the duty was never fired, and nothing reports it.
+What *does* hold is that self-sufficient defaults never strand; what does *not* is any check that the non-self-sufficient ones were handled. *Discipline:* discharge non-self-sufficient duties explicitly before finalizing, or design defaults to be self-sufficient so the auto-fire covers them (§10.2). `?- .obligated` guards conservatively — it proves the value clear of every duty, stricter than the precondition needs, since the narrowing offers no guard for the non-self-sufficient subset alone (§7.22).

+**B3 — Wrong placement disposition (move / view / copy).** The three placement operators differ in consequence, the cheapest to type is not always the safe one, and the move/view divergence is *invisible* for an unobligated value — it manifests only once the value carries an obligation (§7.1, §10.11).
+Choosing wrongly silently mislocates ownership (`<-` where `<<-` was meant, or the reverse) or silently shares storage that should have been duplicated (`<-`/`<<-` where `<<` was meant).
+The runtime-length-buffer sub-case, where a shared region would outlive its owner, is caught by the region-escape ceiling error (§7.21); the rest is on you. *Discipline:* hold the mnemonic — *an arrow places the existing value (`<-` move, `<<-` view); no arrow, `<<`, duplicates it* — and reserve `<<-` for the cases that genuinely want a view.

+**B4 — Forgotten obligated field: a leak.** An obligation parked in a structure's field is the programmer's to fire.
+Object and record retirement does not auto-finalize owned fields (§10.16), so a structure dropped without its obligated fields finalized strands their duties — silently, with no completeness check.
+What *does* hold is that a frame or `.scope` slot owning a duty fires it at scope end (§10.12), and that an object's own obligation fires at its retirement; what does *not* is any implicit walk of its interior.
+A *local* record is bitten exactly as a heap one — the moment a resource is stored into a field, managing it is the programmer's. *Discipline:* give any type that owns an obligated field a finalizer that fires it (`~ self :: field`, or extract-then-`~` under the `~` receiver, §7.22); treat storing a resource into a field as taking on its teardown.

+### I.3 Type-interpretation hazards

+**C1 — Union read at the wrong candidate.** A union carries no discriminator.
+Reading it as a candidate it does not currently hold reinterprets its bytes as a type they are not, and the relation is not Liskov-preserving (§5.6, §5.7).
+The language guarantees the bytes; it guarantees nothing about which candidate they mean. *Discipline:* if you want safety, use a **variant** — tagged, witness-bearing.
+Choose a union only when you will manage the discriminator and the validity yourself, in the C-style discipline.

+**C2 — Dispatch-identity loss in transit (the slicing analog).** This is Basis's counterpart to C++ object slicing, with an important difference: the buffer-backed upcast is *value-preserving* — the bytes are unchanged and the upcast preserves Liskov substitution (§5.5), so **no data is lost**.
+What can be lost is *dispatch identity*: a buffer-backed value passed through a bare parent-typed, non-class-typed slot is interpreted per the parent and may not carry its child identity through to a later dispatch (§5.3, §9.18). *Discipline:* where dispatch must resolve on the child type, route the value through a class-typed slot, which captures its identity; a plain parent-typed parameter interprets per the parent.